kirbydesign/designsystem/.github/CONTRIBUTING.md

 ### The good self-review

 A lot of comments and requests for change during review of a pull request can sometimes feel demotivating.
-The good self-review can help save yourself and the reviewer from frustrations during peer review.
+The good self-review can save yourself and the reviewer from frustrations during peer review.

-The review process has a better chance going as smooth as possible if you conduct a self-review before opening the pull request.
+The code review process has a better chance of going smooth if you conduct a self-review before opening the pull request and marking it _Ready for review_.
 Removing gravel in the road helps keeping code review focused and unnecessary discussions can be avoided.

+#### Unrelated changes

-* Avoid doing unrelated changes in files that are not directly part of your pull-request
-  + For example, don't submit changes like formatting or reordering imports if they're the _only_ changes made in those files.
+Avoid doing unrelated changes in files that are not directly part of your pull-request.
+For example, don't submit changes like formatting or reordering imports if they're the _only_ changes made in those files.

-* Format files using Prettier
+#### Formatting and linting

-  + If you come across a file that for some reason has not already been properly formatted, you'll probably get a lot of changes when you do the formatting.
-Try to put the formatting changes in a separate commit if possible e.g., by creating a _formatting commit_ before your other changes.
-It will be easier for the reviewer to see your actual changes.
+Use Prettier to format the files you're changing.
+If you are editing a file that for some reason has not already been properly formatted, you'll probably see a lot of changes when you diff the file after you format it.
+Try to put the formatting changes in a separate commit if possible e.g., by creating a _formatting commit_ before committing your other changes.
+It will be easier for the reviewer to see your actual changes if they have the option to ignore the formatting changes.

-* Use the linting rules
-  + Remove unused imports etc.
+Use the linting rules to sort imports and remove unused variables, imports etc.

-  + Sort imports
+#### Temporary changes

-* Look for `console.log()` statements and similar temporary things you have used during development that should not end up in the codebase.
-The linter should catch most of it, though.
+Look for temporary changes you have used during development, like `console.log()` statements, TODO comments and code that has been commented out.
+They do not belong in the codebase and should be removed.
+TODOs should either be implemented right away or you should create a new issue for solving it later.

-* Remove code that has been commented out
+#### Conclude by asking yourself

-From the perspective of a reviewer ask yourself:
+From the perspective of a reviewer, ask yourself:

-* Is it obvious what the changes made in the pull request are?
+* Is it obvious what the changes made in the pull request are and what the result of merging the pull request will be?
-* Does your changes solve the issue?
-Read the issue description and the tech refinement comment(s).
+* Is the issue solved by the changes?
+Read the issue description and the tech refinement comment(s) again to confirm you have solved the issue.
-* Do the [pull request](#pull-request) description and the issue description contain the appropriate information for the reviewer?
+* Does the [pull request](#pull-request) description contain the appropriate information necessary to perform a code review?

 ### Pull-request